ManikandaDasKA/Bank-Management-System/README.md

 #### Classes:
 1. BankAccount Class:
   •	Has methods for depositing, withdrawing, getting balance, and displaying account information.
   •	When a deposit or withdrawal happens, the balance is updated.

-3. SavingsAccount Class:
+2. SavingsAccount Class:
-  ###### o	Inherits from BankAccount.
+  •	Inherits from BankAccount.

-  ###### o	Adds an interest rate and a method to calculate interest.
+  •	Adds an interest rate and a method to calculate interest.

-  ###### o	When interest is calculated, it's added to the balance.
+  •	When interest is calculated, it's added to the balance.

-5. CurrentAccount Class:
+3. CurrentAccount Class:
- ###### o	Also inherits from BankAccount.
+  •	Also inherits from BankAccount.

- ###### o	Adds features for an overdraft limit and withdrawal fee.
+  •	Adds features for an overdraft limit and withdrawal fee.

- ###### o	It overrides the withdraw method to handle withdrawals that exceed the balance but remain within the overdraft limit.
+  •	It overrides the withdraw method to handle withdrawals that exceed the balance but remain within the overdraft limit.

-7. Loan Class:
+4. Loan Class:
+  •	Models a loan.
- ###### o	Contains information like loan ID, account number, principal amount, interest rate, and loan term.
+  •	Contains information like loan ID, account number, principal amount, interest rate, and loan term.

- ###### o	It calculates monthly payments based on the loan parameters.
+  •	It calculates monthly payments based on the loan parameters.

 #### Functions:
 1.	save_accounts: Saves account details to a CSV file.